Crossedfall/crossed-cogs/README.md

 ## Setup

+### Redbot:

+Setup for your redbot V3 instance is a straightforward process.

+1. Add this repo/branch with `[p]repo add ss13-cogs https://github.com/crossedfall/crossed-cogs ss13/master`
+2. Install the cogs you want to use with `[p]cog install ss13 getnotes` and `[p]cog install ss13 status`
+3. Load your new cogs with `[p]load status getnotes`

+_Any reference to [p] should be replaced with your prefix_

 ### GetNotes:

 In order to fully utilize the GetNotes cog you will need to have a fully configured player database for your SS13 server configured using the [/TG/ scheme](https://github.com/tgstation/tgstation/blob/master/SQL/tgstation_schema.sql).

 Once you have a database configured, you will need to provide a user that the bot can use to query said database.
 It is **highly** recommended that you ensure this user only has read privileges and is separate from the one your server is configured to use.

+--

+_Note:_ While the required `mysql-connector` package should be installed automatically..
+If you get an error when using the notes cog where the `mysql-connector` module wasn't found, please ensure it is installed either by using your favorite terminal or (with the debug flag enabled on your bot) `[p]pipinstall mysql-connector` where `[p]` is your prefix.